 B. Study and action on program and positions held by other levels of League of which this League is a part.

-C. Study and action on those governmental issues chosen by the general
+C. Study and action on those governmental issues chosen by the general membership

-membership.

 Sec.
-3 Adoption Procedures.
+3: Adoption Procedures

 Program shall be chosen as follows:

-A. TThe Board of Directors shall consider the recommendations sent in by the

-voting members two (2) months prior to the Annual Meeting, and shall

-formulate the proposed program.
+A. The Leadership Team may consider the recommendations from the voting members one (1) month prior to the Annual Meeting and shall formulate the proposed program.

-B. The proposed program shall be sent to a11 members one (1) month before the Annual Meeting.
+B. The proposed program shall be sent to all members one (1) month before the Annual Meeting.

-C. A majority vote of the members present and voting at the Annual Meeting

-shall be required for adoption of items in the proposed program, as presented

-to the Annual Meeting by the Board of Directors.
+C. A majority vote of the members present and voting at the Annual Meeting shall be required for adoption of items in the proposed program, as presented to the Annual Meeting by the Leadership Team.

-D. Recommendations for program submitted by voting members two (2) months prior to the Annual Meeting, but not recommended by the Board of Directors, may be considered by the Annual Meeting provided that:
+D. Recommendations for program submitted by voting members one (1) months prior to the Annual Meeting, but not recommended by the Leadership Team, may be considered by the Annual Meeting provided that:

 1. the Annual Meeting shall order consideration by a majority vote of the members present and voting, and